 The highlighted blog posts below focus on the topic of “occupational folklife.”

 Discover the treasures of the Library through its experts and special guests.
 Find full podcast series produced by the American Folklife Center by following the links below.

 The selected podcasts below focus on the topic of “occupational folklife” in the American Folklife Center collections.

 Since its inception in 1976, the American Folklife Center has routinely hosted public programs at the Library of Congress in the form of concerts, lectures, panels, and symposia.
 From 2006 on, most of these public programs have been video recorded and made available online.

-There are a number of playlists available on YouTube page that gather videos from certain seasons of our Homegrown Concert series External or pull together various lectures as a sampler External of the types of topics covered.
+There are a number of playlists available on the YouTube page that gather videos from certain seasons of our Homegrown Concert series External or pull together various lectures as a sampler External of the types of topics covered.
 You can also simply search "folklife" on the YouTube page External to pull up hundreds of videos.

 It is also possible to view entire series of American Folklife Center videos on the Library's website.
 Those links are provided below.
 Many (if not all) of the same videos can be found on the Library's YouTube channel.

 The dangers and difficulties of certain challenging occupations are sometimes expressed in the tradition of composing and reciting poems, often in the traditional ballad form of rhymed couplets.
 This tradition, best-known in the cowboy poetry of the American West, also occurs among other occupational groups and is still found among workers in the Pacific Northwest such as loggers, commercial fishers, and miners.
 Jens Lund introduces the fisher and logger poetry genres and discusses their content, style and context with examples.
 (Event date: September 12, 2013)